mohammad-kassem/Comptutor-Liaison/README.md

 5. Scan the QR code generated through the Expo Go app(Android) or your phone's camera(iOS)

 #### To Run The Laravel Server Locally
-6. ⚠️ If you want to deploy this app locally change the value of the localHostV1 in the constants folder on the frontend
+6. Change the value of the localHostV1 in the constants folder on the frontend
    ```sh
     cd frontend/constants
     localHostV1=YOUR IP ADDRESS